Stationary curves under the M\"obius-Plateau energy: Energy Minimization

 \begin{lemma}[\cite{freedman1994mobius} Corollary 1.3] With $\gamma$ as above such that $E_M[\gamma]$ is finite, we have that for any $\varepsilon > 0$, there exists $\delta = \delta(\varepsilon, \gamma) > 0$ such that $\gamma$ is a $(1+\varepsilon)$ bi-Lipschitz embedding on subarcs of $\gamma$ with length less than $\delta$. \end{lemma}

-The property in this lemma is a weakened version of an isometric embedding.
+The $(1 + \varepsilon)$ bi-Lipschitz property in the prior lemma is a weaker notion of an isometric embedding.
 In proving the existence of minimizers for the M\"obius-Plateau energy, we will need to ensure that arc length is preserved in the limit of a minimizing sequence.
-Were we to have the luxury of our curves being isometric embeddings of fixed length, the desired property would trivially follow.
-In general, total arc length is not preserved in sequences of curves, even in a uniformly converging limit.
+Were we afforded the luxury of our curves being isometric embeddings of fixed length, length preservation in the limit would trivially follow.
+In general, total length is not preserved in sequences of curves, even in a uniformly converging limit.
 In particular, the length could shorten.
-However, it will turn out that this weaker property will be sufficient to prove that total length is preserved in uniform limits.
+However, we will soon see this weaker property is sufficient for the preservation of total length.